Inca Roads (song): Song structure

 "Inca Roads" uses mixed meter.
 The time signatures include 2/4, 3/4, 4/4, 5/4, 6/4, 3/8, 7/8, 3/16, 5/16, 7/16, 11/16, and possibly others.

 The song starts with dominant vocals, drums, and marimba, but soon features a guitar solo performed by Zappa in late September 1974 at a live performance in Helsinki, Finland.
 An edited version of this solo recording (and part of the bass and drums accompaniment) was "grafted" onto a performance of the song from August 27, 1974 at KCET in Los Angeles.
 This combination of performances forms the backbone of the album version from One Size Fits All.
 Later, George Duke plays an equally complex solo in 7/16.
 In the video of the KCET performance, entitled A Token of His Extreme, Zappa is seen smiling gleefully as Duke plays his solo, as he plays the backup chords.
 After a short marimba solo, "Inca Roads" reprises its snappy intro.
 The song ends with the lyrics "On Ruth, on Ruth, that's Ruth!", acknowledging Underwood for her leading on the marimba.

 In an interview vocalist and keyboard player George Duke said that Zappa pushed for him to sing on "Inca Roads" and that beforehand Duke had no intentions of singing professionally and was only there to play keyboards.
 He went on to explain how Zappa had bought him a synthesizer (an instrument which Duke had disliked) and told him he could play around with it if he wanted.
 This led to Duke playing the synth part on "Inca Roads" as well.

-The skip

-Many early US vinyl LP copies of One Size Fits All contain a skip at 4:40 into Inca Roads just after the end of the guitar solo from Helsinki.

-These are marked "KENDUN A" in the runout grooves.
-The defect should have been caught during the test pressing stage.
-Defective copies were later recalled.
-The complex nature of the music makes it difficult to recognize the error without comparing to the correct version.